|

 approach roads has become a bottleneck and safety hazard,

 so a solution had to be found.
-This has resulted in another
+To compound the problems,

-spectacular construction project, the dam itself being
+project, the dam itself being the first.

-Officially titled the Mike O’Callaghan-Pat Tilman
+Officially titled the Mike O’Callaghan-Pat

-other proposed name for this bridge, Mike O’Callagan
+the other proposed name for this bridge, Mike O’Callagan

 was an Army veteran and the 23rd Governor of Nevada, while